Close

 Temasek will continue to declare dividends annually based on the profit we earn, in accordance with our Board-approved dividend policy.
 The dividend policy balances the sustainable distribution of profits as dividends to our shareholder, with the retention of profits for re-investment and future returns.
 The policy also takes into account the constitutional requirement to independently protect Temasek’s past reserves.

-For further information, please see the 'Ask MOF' section of the Singapore Ministry of Finance website: https://www.ifaq.gov.sg.
+For further information, please see the 'Ask MOF' section of the Singapore Ministry of Finance website: https://www.mof.gov.sg/policies/reserves/what-comprises-the-reserves-and-who-manages-them.

 Will the application of the Net Investment Returns (NIR) framework to Temasek’s expected returns result in any changes in Temasek’s investment strategy?

-Including Temasek’s expected returns in the NIR framework does not change Temasek’s investment strategy as a long term investor, and has no impact on Temasek’s ability to buy, sell or hold assets.
+Including Temasek’s expected returns in the NIR framework does not change Temasek’s investment strategy as a long-term investor, and has no impact on Temasek’s ability to buy, sell or hold assets.

-The NIR framework provides rules for determining how much the Government can spend on its Budget, based on the expected long term real rate of returns of the investment entities in the framework.
+The NIR framework provides rules for determining how much the Government can spend on its Budget, based on the expected long-term real rate of returns of the investment entities in the framework.

 • Temasek’s dividend policy;

-• Temasek’s strategies and operations as a long term investor; and
+• Temasek’s strategies and operations as a long-term investor; and

 • Temasek’s special responsibility under the Singapore Constitution to protect Temasek’s past reserves.

-Any changes to Temasek’s strategies or portfolio composition will affect our expected long term returns.
+Any changes to Temasek’s strategies or portfolio composition will affect our expected long-term returns.

 Temasek’s investment strategy is the responsibility of Temasek’s Board and management.
 Investment and divestment decisions will continue to be based on our intrinsic value tests.